lip6/ITSTools-web/gal.md

 Because the ITS-tools are currently unaware of system or transition parameters, these need to be instantiated before invoking the model-checking procedure.
 Such a process is a GAL transformation.

-The Gal transformation menu currently contains four entries :
+The GAL transformation menu currently contains four entries :

 ![](images/rewritemenu.png)